lockvoid/cachebay/docs/OPTIMISTIC_UPDATES.md

 - De-dups by **entity key**; re-adding refreshes edge meta in place without reordering.
 - Missing `anchor` falls back to **start** for `before` and **end** for `after`.
 - **Fragment support**: Provide a `fragment` to auto-initialize nested `@connection` fields and ensure type consistency.
-  - Nested connections are initialized with empty edges and pageInfo automatically.
+  - Nested connections are initialized automatically - if you provide inline `edges` data, they will be processed; otherwise empty edges are created.
+  - Inline edges are written to the graph with their nodes and metadata (cursor, etc.).
   - Uses fragment's `__typename` if not provided in node data.
   - **Idempotent**: calling `addNode` multiple times with the same fragment won't reset existing nested connections.